koen-mertens/test-repo/docker-explanation.md

 - **Container**: A running instance of an image.
 It’s like the actual dish created from the recipe.
 - **Dockerfile**: A file that contains the instructions to build a Docker image.
 - **Docker Hub**: A repository (like GitHub for code) where Docker images can be stored and shared.
+- **Azure Container Registry (ACR)**: A repository (like GitHub for code) where Docker images can be stored and shared but within the Azure ecosystem.

 ---